 PhD work was carried out with Prof. Martin Kaupp at the Institut für Anorganische Chemie at Universität Würzburg, from November 2003 through September 2006.

-The titel of the thesis is "The Highest Oxidation States of the 5d Transition Metals".
+The titel of the thesis was "The Highest Oxidation States of the 5d Transition Metals".
 From October 2004 through December 2004, a research stay at the University of Helsinki with Prof. Pekka Pyykkö was attend.

 The main topic of this reaserach stay was the prediction and synthesis of heavy metal fluorides and oxyfluorides.
 All these research projects have been connected to the Finnish Center of Excellence in Computational Molecular Science.